 I tend to gain weight when I am scavenging.
-Partly this is because I always find far more pizza and doughnuts than water-packed tuna, nonfat yogurt, and fresh vegetables.
+Partly 38 this is because I always find far more pizza and doughnuts than water-packed tuna, nonfat yogurt, and fresh vegetables.
 Also I have not developed much faith in the reliability of Dumpsters as a food source, although it has been proven to me many times.
 I tend to eat as if I have no idea where my next meal is coming from.
 But mostly I just hate to see food go to waste and so I eat much more than I should.
 Something like this drives the obsession to collect junk.

 As for collecting objects, I usually restrict myself to collecting one kind of small object at a time, such as pocket calculators, sunglasses, or campaign buttons.
 To live on the street I must anticipate my needs to a certain extent: I must pick up and save warm bedding I find in August because it will not be found in Dumpsters in November.
-But even if I had a home with extensive storage space I could not save everything that might be valuable in some contingency.
+As I have no access to health care, I often hoard essential drugs, such as antibiotics and antihistamines.
+(This course can be recommended only to those with some grounding in pharmacology.
+Antihiotics, for example, even when indicated are worse than useless if taken in insufficient amounts.)
+But even if I had a home with extensive storage space, I could not save everything that might be valuable in some contin-